IdentityServer/IdentityServer4/docs/quickstarts/1_client_credentials.rst

     "IdentityModel": "2.0.0-rc3"

-IdentityModel includes a client library to use the discovery endpoint.
+IdentityModel includes a client library to use with the discovery endpoint.
 This way you only need to know the base-address of IdentityServer - the actual endpoint addresses can be read from the metadata::